Hung Hom station: Relocation of Kowloon station

-The in Tsim Sha Tsui began operation in 28 March 1916.
+The in Tsim Sha Tsui began operation on 28 March 1916.
 After decades of economic growth in Hong Kong, the station, situated at the seafront of Victoria Harbour, became too small and had no room for expansion.
 On 5 May 1975, Queen Elizabeth II unveiled a plaque commemorating the opening of the new terminal.
 A new Kowloon station (the current Hung Hom station), situated to the east, was officially inaugurated by Chief Secretary Denys Roberts on 24 November 1975 as the new southern terminus of the East Rail line.
 However, it did not start operating until a few days later.
-The old terminal at Tsim Sha Tsui was closed on 29 November 1975.The first passenger train pulled out of Hung Hom the following morning at 8:26 am.
+The old terminal at Tsim Sha Tsui was closed on 29 November 1975.
+The first passenger train pulled out of Hung Hom the following morning at 8:26 am.

 The new station cost HK$150 million and offered modern new facilities including a spacious waiting hall, a restaurant, a bar, a bookstore, a bank, escalators, and closed circuit television.
 It was built along with a bus terminus and a multi-storey car park.

 The controversial demolition of the old station commenced on 7 June 1978; a new complex of a concert hall and museums were built on Kowloon station's original site, but the clock tower was preserved as a Declared Monument.

 Through trains to mainland China started running from Hung Hom station on 4 April 1979.